 - Mobilizing public and political support for nature

 - Educating young people about nature

 - Promoting and supporting effective conservation partnerships locally, nationally and internationally

 Decisions that have significant environmental and social consequences are often made without the involvement of those whose interests are directly at stake.
 Capacity building is needed to help communities plan, prioritise nature within their needs, determine strategies to address needs and concerns in nature conservation, and for both communities and local government to partner effectively to address these needs.
 Human development needs, especially the eradication of poverty, are a key consideration in any conservation activity.
 The cultural and spiritual values of people, often linked closely to the places where they live, also must be respected and maintained.

 Nature Kenya is enhancing grassroots decision-making capacities, negotiation and articulation skills, technical know-how, managerial skills, and the capacity to understand and evaluate conservation and development processes.
 We promote equity and especially inclusion of women and marginalised groups in conservation and development programmes.
-We work with Site Support Groups as partners and avenues to influence local networks and government.
+We work with Site Support Groups (see list below) as partners and avenues to influence local networks and government.
 Some flagship actions include the following:

 - Established and strengthened Site Support Groups (SSGs) and networks at 25 sites in Kenya: We build the capacity of Site Support Groups and local communities in natural resource management.
 Wherever they are, SSGs are characterized by common features: they are educators of the young and old, they create awareness using international days and other opportunities, they monitor birds and site threats and they lobby and advocate to government.